expense-manager/extr/README.md

 - user can create a expense
 - user can check out a expense detail
-- user can update a expense
+- user can update or delete a expense
 - user can create a category
 - user can check out a category detail
-- user can update a category
+- user can update or delete a category
-- user can check out receipt weekly and monthly expense report - summary
+- user can check out expense summary
-- user can check out receipt weekly and monthly expense report - a list of expense
+- user can check out weekly, monthly and yearly expense report
+- user can search expense by date range
-- user can check out expense in specified category - filter by category
+- user can search expense by category
+- user can receive a weekly and monthly report notification

 ## Optional
-- user(admin) can create a project or organization
+- user can create a group
-- user(admin) can add people to a project
+- user can invite people to a group
+- user can switch group to check out expenses in different group
-- members can add/update receipts in the project
+- members can create and update expense in the group
 - admin or members can have difference permission to handle expense items or check out different expense report based on the role.